segmentio/segment-docs/src/personas/audiences.md

 > warning ""
 > [Facebook Custom Audiences](/docs/connections/destinations/catalog/personas-facebook-custom-audiences/), [Marketo Lists](/docs/connections/destinations/catalog/marketo-static-lists/), and [Adwords Remarketing Lists](/docs/destinations/adwords-remarketing-lists) have rate limits on how quickly we can update an audience.
 We sync at the highest frequency allowed by the tool, which is between 1 hour and 6 hours.

-## Accessing your Audiences via the Profiles API
+## Accessing your Audiences using the Profiles API

-You can access your audiences via the Profile API by querying the `/traits` endpoint.
+You can access your audiences using the Profile API by querying the `/traits` endpoint.
 For example, if you can query for the `high_value_user` with the following GET request:

 ```
 https://profiles.segment.com/v1/spaces/<workspace_id>/collections/users/profiles/email:alex@segment.com/traits?limit=100&include=high_value_user